leotozzi88/reliability_study/README.md

 This is the repository for the study:

-"Short-term stability of the human intrinsic functional connectome"
+"Test-retest reliability of the human functional connectome over consecutive days: identifying highly reliable portions and assessing the impact of methodological choices"

 Summary: